AoiDragon/HADES/README.md

 ## Prepare

 HADES is based on LLaVA 1.5 and PixArt.
-Hence you should download the corresponding weights from the following huggingface space via clone the repository using git-lfs.
+You can download the corresponding weights from the following huggingface space via clone the repository using git-lfs.

 |                              HADES Base: LLaVA 1.5 Weights                             |                            HADES Base: PixArt XL 2-1024-MS Weights                            |
 |:--------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------:|